stevendwood/html5-dropzone/README.md

 Supports: IE10+, Chrome, Firefox, Safari

 ###Usage
 Allows you to store any data you like in the data transfer object, getting round the major IE limitation which usually only allows "Text" or "Url" in the set/get Data methods.
+By using the dropzone attribute, you don't need to implement dragover and dragenter event handlers in order to accept the drop.
+You also get some CSS classes added and removed when a drag is over a valid drop target and a vlid drop effect is selected.

 ```html
 <div id="paper" draggable="true" ondragstart="startDragPaper(event)"></div>